Ecology and Evolution of Infectious Diseases

 How to apply

-For the full application: Costing for the UK component of the project should be entered on the Je-S system but Je-S form should not be submitted electronically to BBSRC at this stage but the completed PDF documents (Je-S pro forma and CVs) should then be forwarded to the US Principal Investigator for inclusion as a supplementary document in the proposal and an electronic copy of the document submitted to BBSRC.
+For UK applicants: Costing for the UK component of the project should be entered on the Je-S system but the Je-S form should not be submitted electronically to UKRI-BBSRC at this stage but the completed PDF documents (Je-S proforma and CVs) should then be forwarded to the US Principal Investigator for inclusion as a supplementary document in the proposal and an electronic copy of the document submitted to UKRI-BBSRC (for further information see supplementary guidance).